Tampines: 1940s: Japanese occupation

+1960s: Sand quarrying boom

+Sand quarrying in Tampines began as early as 1912, but it was during the 1960s quarrying boom that the industry rapidly expanded due to high demand for sand driven by urban redevelopment.
+At its peak, Tampines hosted over 20 sand quarries, drawing local farmers and fishermen into new roles.
+This marked a key transformation in the landscape of Tampines.

+However, the industry caused severe environmental damage.
+Silt and mud runoff polluted nearby waterways, leading to landslides and floods that devastated farmland.
+The air was constantly thick with dust clouds during this period.
+In response to growing environmental concerns, the Singapore government began regulating quarry operations in 1981.

+By 1991, all quarrying in Tampines had ceased.
+Some of the abandoned quarries were repurposed by entrepreneurs into fishing ponds and recreational areas.
+Others were reclaimed as part of the development of Tampines New Town.
+Notably, one former quarry became Bedok Reservoir, while another quarry near Tampines Avenue 10 still remains disused today.

+1980s: Development boom

-The new town started in 1978.
-Construction began for Neighbourhoods 1 and 2 and was completed between 1983 and 1987, although they were given priority.
-Neighbourhoods 8 and 9 began in 1985–1989, followed by Neighbourhood 5, which was completed in 1989 with the Tampines Town Centre.
+Tampines New Town was established in 1978.
+Construction of Neighbourhoods 1 and 2 began shortly after and was prioritised, with completion taking place between 1983 and 1987.
+Development of Neighbourhoods 8 and 9 followed between 1985 and 1989.
+Neighbourhood 5 was completed in 1989, together with the Tampines Town Centre.
 Neighbourhood 4 was completed with the new Tampines North Division between 1986 and 1988.
-Tampines Town was at the fast-paced expansion that breaks it into Tampines East, Tampines West, Tampines North, and Tampines Changkat divisions.
+Due to its rapid growth, Tampines New Town was divided into four divisions: Tampines East, Tampines West, Tampines North, and Tampines Changkat.

-For the Singapore MRT plans, they showed "Tampines North" and "Tampines South" since the planning stages, which is due to the similar townships from 1979 to 1982, before they were renamed respectively in 1985 to Tampines and Simei.
+Early Singapore MRT planning documents referenced "Tampines North" and "Tampines South" as part of the proposed transit network.
+These provisional names reflected the perception that both areas were part of a single larger township.
+They were officially renamed in 1985 to Tampines and Simei, respectively.

 New construction methods expedited the development of the town's infrastructure.
 More attractive designs, colours, and finishings were incorporated into Tampines than earlier public housing, which consisted of uniform slabs of concrete laid out row after row with more thought given to function than form.
 The Town Centre was planned as an hourglass shape to create a unique urban design form.
 The Housing and Development Board (HDB) managed the construction of the town until 1991, when it handed the reins over to the Tampines Town Council.
 The Town Council is run by grassroot leaders and the residents themselves.

 The Building and Social Housing Foundation (BSHF) of the United Nations awarded the World Habitat Award to Tampines, which was selected as a representative of Singapore's new towns, on 5 October 1992.
 The award was given to recognise an outstanding contribution towards human settlement and development.

+Neighbourhoods 3 and 7 were only fully completed in 1997, and the constituencies had been reformed to include the new Tampines Central division.